Event Overview

 What are the rules?

-With over 500 runners, how are you going to reduce congestion on the course?
+How are you going to reduce congestion on the course with over 500 runners?

-For the first 8 laps, we will have a modified course, meaning it is a wide path (4 metres in width) for 1.4km until the Coffs Creek Walkway (2 metres in width).
+For the first 8 laps, we will use a modified course.
+The course will be a wide path (4 metres wide) for 1.4km until reaching the Coffs Creek Walkway (2 metres wide).

 For lap 9 and onwards, we will revert to the standard course.

-Runners must to stick to the left at all times while running on Coffs Creek Walkway.
+Runners must stick to the left at all times while running on the Coffs Creek Walkway.

 Is the event sold out?
 How do I get an entry?

-The event sold out in December 2024 with no regular entries available.
+The event sold out in December 2024 and no regular entries are available.

-If an entry becomes available due to withdrawals, we will let you know and send you the details to transfer into the event
+If an entry becomes available due to withdrawals, we will notify you and provide details on how to transfer into the event.

-Transfers to another runner are only available up to May 1 2025.
+Transfers are only available up to 21 May 2025.

-To transfer your entry to another runner, the runner who has the entry must email admin@coffstrailrunners.com with the new runner’s name and their email and confirmation they want to transfer their entry to the new runner.
+To transfer your entry, the runner who holds the entry must email admin@coffstrailrunners.com with the new runner’s name, email and confirmation of the transfer.

-We do not allow the resale or transfer of entries via the Coffs Backyard Ultra Facebook Group.
+We do not allow reselling or transferring entries via the Coffs Backyard Ultra Facebook Group.

 What if I need to withdraw?
 Can I get a refund?

-If you need to withdraw, please contact admin@coffstrailrunners.com as soon as possible.
+If you need to withdraw, contact admin@coffstrailrunners.com as soon as possible.

 Can I camp or set up a caravan, camper trailer or campervan?

 Yes.
-Camping in tents, swags, caravans, camper trailers or campervans are all allowed for free next to the starting corral to be used Friday night and during the event.
+Camping in tents, swags, caravans, camper trailers or campervans are allowed free of charge at Coffs Harbour Showground from 3:00pm Friday and throughout the event.

-You will have full access to the Exhibition Pavilion and hot showers during the entire event.
+You will have full access to the Exhibition Pavilion and hot showers before and during the event.

-Can I set up a 3m x 3m marquee or similar to use?
+Can I set up a 3m x 3m marquee or similar?

 Yes.
-You can choose to set up outside or inside the Exhibition Pavilion.
-Both are directly next to the corral
+You can set up a marquee outside or inside the Exhibition Pavilion.
+Both areas are next to the corral.

 Can I use hiking poles?